A massive list of the top tourist attraction and things to do in Cairo. What to see, where to stay and when to visit.

 There is no place in the world where you will find more artifacts from ancient Egypt than in the Egyptian Museum in Cairo.
 Located right on the famous Tahrir Square the colonial building houses the golden hoard from the tomb of Tutankhamun and so many other old Egyptian artifacts.

 The museum is, from a visitors perspective, quite the nightmare.
 It’s more like a warehouse without proper inscriptions and little to no plan.
-So, I do recommend you to get a professional guide (preferably somebody who studied Egyptology) to guide you around.
+So, I do recommend you to get a professional guide to guide you around (Here is a link to a well respected tour).
 Know then that among all the places to visit in Cairo the Egyptian Museum is by far the most amazing attractions

 Note: As of 2018 parts of the collection are starting to be relocated to the new Egyptian Museum in Giza.
 The new museum will be finished in 2022 but will be partially open starting from 2018.

 3. Cairo Citadel